 You can consume probiotics from fermented foods like yogurt, kimchi, sauerkraut, or fermented beverages like kombucha or kefir.
 However, if none of these foods are regular parts of your eating routine, or to get a daily support, a probiotic supplement may be the best fit for you.
 In this case, it’s important to choose a probiotic that is potent with at least 1 billion colony forming units (CFU), diverse (containing multiple strains), and whose formula and strains are backed by evidence-based research.

 One example of a high-quality probiotic is the Smarter Nutrition’s Gut Health.
-This vegetarian-friendly, naturally shelf-stable probiotic contains 10 billion colony forming units of three Bacillus bacteria strains along with heart healthy and anti-inflammatory flaxseed oil, alpha-lipoic acid, and MCT oil.
-And as mentioned earlier, a complete probiotic supplement must come with a prebiotic, so Smartert Gut Health also contains prebiotics to help the probiotics flourish in your gut without any further supplementation.
+This vegetarian-friendly, naturally shelf-stable probiotic contains 10 billion colony forming units of three Bacillus bacteria strains along with heart healthy and inflammation-fighting flaxseed oil, alpha-lipoic acid, and MCT oil.
+And as mentioned earlier, a complete probiotic supplement must come with a prebiotic, so Smarter Gut Health also contains prebiotics to help the probiotics flourish in your gut without any further supplementation.

 Where to Find Digestive Enzymes